Serticode/BUMed/README.md

 # BUMed

-A Flutter Web project about Diagnosing Sickness Using ML.
+A Flutter Web project about Diagnosing Illness Using ML.
 ML STILL IN PROGRESS.

 If you would like a live version, kindly visit: https://bumed-c32ec.web.app/#/minified:k7